 In 2008, she moved with her family to Sullivan County NY, where she has been engaged in writing, ethical entrepreneurship, composing, understanding water and water issues, homesteading, photography and researching quantum physics.

 At this point in time, she is committed to presenting high quality creative work in upstate New York, including her own ensembles as well as other exceptional work, and teaching the connection between quantum physics, meditation & creative energy.
+Her band, the Bliss Ensemble, has performed 3 years in a row in Sullivan County.

-In 2017, she won two grants.
+In 2017, she won two grants:

 The Value of Nature Multimedia Extravaganza won The Sullivan County Artist in the Community Decentralization grant.

 The second grant was the Sullivan Heritage Grant for the 1st Annual Liberty Festival, presenting lectures, workshops and performances to inspire self-sufficiency and engage creative energy toward the best possible future.
-This was held on July 29th in White Sulpher Springs, NY.